 I know I always say this but the quality of your produce will make all the difference.
 The carrots get roasted with only olive oil, salt, and pepper so the fresher the carrots the better.
 The beets are puréed with just enough shallots, sherry vinegar, and cilantro to add interest but still let the flavor of the beets be very present.
 The beet purée is so good I could imagine making extra to spread on some sourdough toast and top with avocados for an easy breakfast, lunch, or snack.

 Given the beautiful magentas and purples of this dish, I’m going to propose this recipe as a basis for an elegant but very doable Valentine’s dinner.
-Who say’s Valentine’s has to be all about baby pink and red?
+Who says Valentine’s has to be all about baby pink and red?
 Let’s get fancy.
 Serve these roasted carrots with beet purée along side some roasted salmon fillets and dinner is beautiful and healthy.
 How many special occasion dinners can say that?

 Roasted Carrots with Beet Purée and Browned Butter

-- Prep Time: 25 minutes
+- Prep Time: 30 minutes

-- Cook Time: 40 minutes
+- Cook Time: 60 minutes

-- Total Time: 1 hour 5 minutes
+- Total Time: 1 hour 30 minutes

-- Yield: 6 servings 1x
+- Yield: 6 servings

 Ingredients